Timur Shah Durrani: Conspiracy

+Timur Shah's campaign against the Sikhs (1779–1780)

 Battle of Rohtas

 A year before the death of Ahmad Shah Durrani, the Sikhs conquered Multan in 1772.
 Timur Shah ascended to the throne of the Durrani Empire after his father's death.
 Due to Sikhs having been in possession of the provinces of Lahore and Multan, these provinces served as a barrier for any attempt by Timur Shah to invade, many chiefs and nobility, dependencies of Durranis, paid no respect to the Durrani sovereignty, such as Sindh which reduced the amount of tribute and hardly paid it, mostly due to its concurrent civil war between the Talpurs, and the Kalhoras; Nasir Khan Baloch, the ruler of the Khanate of Kalat under Timur Shah did not acknowledge the authority of Afghan monarch, as a result, inducing other Durrani chiefdoms to do the same, including the chief of Bahawalpur, who treated the authority of Timur Shah with no respect.
 Timur Shah thereupon tried to recover Multan by diplomacy and therefore sent Haji Ali Khan, as his agent, along with companions, to the Bhangi Sikh Chiefs to negotiate, with advice to behave and be polite, but instead, Haji Ali Khan threatened the Bhangi Chiefs to retire from Multan or face the royal wrath.
 The Bhangis tied Haji to the tree and shot him dead whereas his companions were left unharmed and sent back to report to Timur.